Make the most of Lake Kawaguchiko in June! Rainy day activities and recommended indoor sightseeing spots.

 Japan has four seasons: spring, summer, fall, and winter.
 The rainy season front forms in the south of Japan from June to July when spring is fully transitioning into summer.
 This causes more rainy and cloudy days.
 The rainy season usually starts in early June and ends in mid- to late July.
 During the rainy season, the average high temperature is 23°C and the average low temperature is 13°C, so it can feel chilly in the mornings and when it rains, so be sure to bring a jacket.

-In addition to the baths, there is also the "Okariba" where you can enjoy a meal in the atmosphere of the Taisho period of Japan, and the "Oashisu" body refreshment room to soothe your tired body after your trip.
-Even in the rain, you can enjoy bathing and meals in a Japanese atmosphere.
-After your bath, be sure to try the local Yamanashi dish "Houtou" at Okariba, where a mini steam locomotive train delivers your meal.
+In addition to the baths, there is also the "Okariba" where you can enjoy a meal in the atmosphere of the Taisho period in Japan, and the "Oashisu" body refreshment room to soothe your travel fatigue, so you can enjoy bathing and meals in a Japanese atmosphere even in the rain.
+After your bath, be sure to try the local Yamanashi dish "hoto" at Yamanashi Prefecture, where a mini steam locomotive train delivers your meal.
+(You can also just use the restaurant without using the baths.)

-The Lake Kawaguchiko Music Forest Museum has a wide variety of music shows and events, including an exhibition of rare music boxes and automatic musical instruments.
+The Kawaguchiko Music Forest Museum has a wide variety of music shows and events, including an exhibition of rare music boxes and automatic musical instruments.
 The world's largest dance organ and an automatic musical instrument that was planned to be installed on the Titanic have impressive sounds.

 Even in the rain, you can still have fun with activities such as the "Music Box Making Experience" where you can create your own original music box, or the "Princess Experience" where you can choose your favorite dress from over 100 types and stroll around the museum.

-In order to restore the original scenery of the beautiful thatched roof village that was lost in a typhoon disaster in 1966, 40 years later in 2006, "Saiko Iyashi-no-Sato Nenba" was established, centered around 20 thatched roof houses.
+In order to restore the Hara scenery of the beautiful thatched roof village that was lost in a typhoon disaster in 1966, 40 years later in 2006, "Saiko Iyashi-no-Sato Nenba" was established, centered around 20 thatched roof houses.

 In the thatched roof houses, you can experience traditional Japanese crafts such as pottery, painting, and incense making, as well as purchase crafts and local specialties and taste foods such as irodango and soba.
 Be sure to enjoy Japanese craftsmanship as a wonderful memory of your trip to Japan.

 The Itchiku Kubota Art Museum displays a number of representative works by dye artist Itchiku Kubota.
 This beautiful museum where art and nature coexist, features a pyramid-shaped main building made of 16 pillars of "hiba" (Cypress) that are over 1,000 years old.
-It displays kimonos with a Fuji theme, including the series "Hikarikyo," Kubota's life work.
+It displays kimonos with a Fuji theme, including the " light " series, which is Kubota's life work.

 The Stone Museum is an indoor place where you can enjoy a whole lot of "gem hunting" activities.